sightsdev/sights/README.md

 Configuration files for camera-streaming software _Motion_ can be found in the **_Motion_** directory.

 ## Installation
 Installation is preferably done to the `/opt/sart` directory.
 This was chosen to make it easier to manage running the software (e.g. making it run on boot).
-Since this directory is owned by root, you might need to run some commands

 ### 1. Setting up the installation directory